Meet the Team

 June believes that cereal rye has an expectational role to play in our food and farming systems and joined forces with Rye Revival in 2021.

-Henry Blair is a food systems practitioner who has played multiple roles in supporting the regional grain value chain in the Northeast.
+Henry Blair is a Grains & Staples Program Manager at the Glynwood Center for Regional Food and Farming who has played multiple roles in supporting the regional grain value chain in the Northeast.
 He was a professional cook and baker before studying food systems as both an undergraduate and graduate student.
 He managed operations and sales strategy for GrowNYC Grains during a growth phase from pilot project to fully established market development program.
 He subsequently worked as a research specialist for the University of Vermont Extension coordinating field trials and lab analysis on grains for human consumption.
 This is where he connected strongly with rye and shortly thereafter began working with Rye Revival to promote rye as a valuable crop for its flavor, health, and environmental benefits.